AdobeDocs/federated-audience-composition.en/help/start/ai-assistant.md

 >[!CAUTION]
 >
 >You must agree the Adobe Experience Cloud Generative AI User Guidelines before you can use the AI Assistant.
-Learn more about the agreement in [this page](https://experienceleague.adobe.com/en/docs/experience-platform/ai-assistant/home){target="_blank"}.
+Learn more about the agreement on [this page](https://experienceleague.adobe.com/en/docs/experience-platform/ai-assistant/home){target="_blank"}.

 In Federated Audience Composition, you can access product knowledge questions regarding Adobe concepts related to various aspects of the process.
 Examples of such questions include: